Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Fully nonlinear potential flow modeling approach

 Note that, using the free surface velocity potential and the vertical component of the velocity at the free surface, defined respectively as:

 the KFSBC and the DFSBC can be reformulated following~\citet{zakharov1968} as:

-It can be noted that the Laplace equation~(\ref{eq:Laplace}), the BBC~(\ref{eq:BBC}) and the body BC~(\ref{eq:bodyBC}) are all linear equations.
-Thus, the nonlinearity of the problem originates uniquely from the free surface boundary conditions (\ref{eq:KFSBC}-\ref{eq:DFSBC}) or (\ref{eq:zakharov1}-\ref{eq:zakharov2}).
-At that point, the commonly used linear wave theory assumes small amplitude surface waves, so that these boundary conditions can be linearized and applied at the SWL (\ie at $z=0$).
-Here, we intend to retain full nonlinearity of wave motion by considering the complete conditions~(\ref{eq:zakharov1} and~\ref{eq:zakharov2}).
+It can be noted that the Laplace \cref{eq:Laplace}, the BBC~(\cref{eq:BBC}) and the body BC~(\cref{eq:bodyBC}) are all linear equations.
+Thus, the nonlinearity of the problem originates uniquely from the free surface boundary conditions (\cref{eq:KFSBC,eq:DFSBC}) or (\cref{eq:zakharov1,eq:zakharov2}).
+A classical approach at that point is to assume that surface waves are of small amplitude relative to their wavelength , so that these boundary conditions can be linearized and applied at the SWL (\ie at $z=0$).
+Here, we intend to retain full nonlinearity of wave motion by considering the complete conditions~(\cref{eq:zakharov1,eq:zakharov2}).
 These two equations are used to compute the time evolution of the free surface elevation $\eta$ and the free surface potential $\tilde{\phi}$.
 This requires obtaining $\tilde{w}$ from $(\eta,\tilde{\phi})$, a problem usually referred to as Dirichlet-to-Neumann (DtN) problem.

-For given values of $(\eta,\tilde{\phi})$, the DtN problem is here solved by solving a BVP problem in the fluid domain on the wave potential $\phi(x,y,z,t)$, composed of the Laplace equation~(\ref{eq:Laplace}), the BBC~(\ref{eq:BBC}), the body BC~(\ref{eq:bodyBC}), the imposed value $\phi(z=\eta)=\tilde \phi$ (Dirichlet condition) on the free surface $z=\eta$, supplemented with boundary conditions on lateral boundaries of the domain (of \eg Dirichlet, Neumann, etc. type).
+For given values of $(\eta,\tilde{\phi})$, the DtN problem is here solved by solving a BVP problem in the fluid domain on the wave potential $\phi(x,y,z,t)$, composed of the Laplace equation~(\cref{eq:Laplace}), the BBC~(\cref{eq:BBC}), the body BC~(\cref{eq:bodyBC}), the imposed value $\phi(z=\eta)=\tilde \phi$ (Dirichlet condition) on the free surface $z=\eta$, supplemented with boundary conditions on lateral boundaries of the domain (of \eg Dirichlet, Neumann, etc. type).
 The numerical methods to solve the BVP are presented in the next section.